 - Vegan mayo – Use store bought or make your own vegan mayo (it’s so easy to make and tastes amazing).
 If using store bought mayo, I like to add 2 tablespoons of purified water to the dressing as store bought mayo tends to be very heavy.
 If you prefer to use an oil-free dressing try the tahini-dijon dressing in this Chickpea Potato Salad, it’s fantastic!

-- This potato salad dressing calls for yellow mustard, it is what my mom used and it really is delicious and not overpowering at all, in fact if you love mustard, free free to double the amount.
+- Mustard – The dressing calls for yellow mustard, which is really delicious and not overpowering at all.
+If you love mustard, feel free to double the amount.
 And if all you have is dijon, you’ll be fine.

-- The ground celery seed is a favorite of mine and adds wonderful flavor, don’t skimp on it unless you have to – trust me, it’s delicious!
+- Celery Seed – The ground celery seed is a favorite of ours and adds wonderful flavor, so don’t skimp on it unless you have to.
+Trust me it’s delicious!

-- Sometimes I’ll add a little acid with 2 teaspoons apple cider vinegar or juice of 1/2 lemon (my favorite is lemon).
+- Lemon or Vinegar – To add a little tanginess and brightness to the dressing we like to add a little acid, using either 2 teaspoons apple cider vinegar or juice of 1/2 lemon (my favorite is lemon).

 How To Make Vegan Potato Salad

 - Dressing: Mix the dressing together in a small bowl.
 Set aside.
 Make the dressing while waiting for the water to boil for the potatoes.

 - Boil Potatoes: In a large pot, cover the potatoes with about 1 1/2 inch water, boil, covered askew, for 15 – 20 minutes.
 Drain and rinse the potatoes under cool running water, let cool a few minutes.
 Peel the potatoes, and cut into 1/2 inch cubes.
 Alternatively, cut the potatoes first and boil.

 - Prep optional veggies: While the potatoes are boiling, prep the veggies.